 - 1 tablespoon sesame seeds lightly toasted (coarsely crushed if desired, but I leave them whole)

 - 2 teaspoons crushed dried mint

 - ¼ teaspoon sea salt

-- Mix together all ingredients and store in an airtight container at room temperature for up to 1 month.
+- Store in an airtight container at room temperature for up to 1 month.

 - Recipe Yield and Serving Size: Each serving is 1 tablespoon.
 This recipe makes about ½ cup, for 8 (1-tablespoon-sized) servings.

 Spice Market Photos from Yarmouk in Damascus Syria in March 2011

 I was recently looking through my travel photos and I came across a few pictures I took of spice markets in Damascus, Syria in March 2011.
 The area was a Palestinian refugee camp called Yarmouk.

 The people, their land, and their culture quickly found a way into my heart.
 (If you're interested, you can read more about my thoughts on living in the Middle East in this post.)
 I wanted to share a few of my pictures from the spice markets there.